 What Makes Herschel Panels Far Infrared?

-The wavelength of Infrared produced by Herschel Heaters specifically relates to their surface temperature and surface area, which we require to operate at 1 kilowatt of heat energy per square metre (or 0.1 watts per square cm).
-This “watt density” as it is called projects Far Infrared within a 2.5 to 3 metre distance from the heater (which spreads out radially from the panel to cover an arc up to 5 metres by 5 metres depending on panel power).
+The wavelength of Infrared produced by Herschel Panel Heaters specifically relates to their surface temperature and surface area, which we require to operate at 1 kilowatt of heat energy per 10 square feet (or 0.65 watts per square inch).
+This “watt density” as it is called projects Far Infrared within a 8 to 10-foot distance from the heater (which spreads out radially from the panel to cover an arc up to 16 feet by 16 feet depending on panel power).
 This coverage is perfect for domestic or office “comfort” heating.

 Professor Anthony Robinson, Department of Mechanical and Manufacturing Engineering, Trinity College, Dublin 2.